 Turkey's unit of currency is the Turkish New Lira (TRY).
 For up to date exchange rates visit: www.xe.com.
 It is not necessary and not desirable to purchase Turkish Lira outside the country.
 Inflation here is very high and the nearer to the point of spend you obtain your Lira the better.
 One of the easiest and often cheapest ways of obtaining cash is from ATMs using credit or debit cards.
 If you take your travel money in cash this is best carried in the form of US dollars which are readily exchanged throughout the country.
 Credit cards can be used to purchase some goods and services in Istanbul and many large towns and are particularly useful for more expensive souvenirs.

 A passport with 6 months remaining validity is required.
 Visas are required by nationals of the USA, UK, Australia, and most EC countries.
-These can be obtained at the airport on arrival.
-Nationals of other countries not mentioned above should check the visa requirement with the relevant embassy in their own countries.
+These can be obtained at the airport on arrival but a prior online application must be made.
+Please see the visa information section on our website for full details.

 You should attend your own doctor and dentist for a check-up.
 No special vaccinations are required for Turkey.
 UK residents should obtain a European Health Insurance Card (EHIC) before travelling.
 The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your trip, because of either illness or an accident.
 The card gives access to state-provided medical treatment only, and you'll be treated on the same basis as an 'insured' person living in the country you're visiting.
 Remember, this might not cover all the things you'd expect to get free of charge from the NHS in the UK.
 You may have to make a contribution to the cost of your care.
 You can obtain an EHIC from the Department of Health by phone, online, or at the post office.